-4.1.
-Source
+4.1 Source

 The source is the transmitter of warning information.
-The source can be a person(s) or an organization (e.g., company or government).
-Research shows that differences in the perceived characteristics of the source can influence people's beliefs about the credibility and relevance of the warning (Wogalter et al., 1999c).
-Information from a reliable, expert source [e.g., the Surgeon General, the U.S. Food and Drug Administration (FDA)] is given greater credibility, particularly when the expertise is relevant (e.g., the American Medical Association for a health-related warning) (Wogalter et al., 1999c).
-Indeed, Internet users are more likely to believe facts from websites that have domain suffixes such as .edu and .gov than .com as the former tend to be reserved for educational- or governmental-related sources as opposed to for-profit companies (Wogalter and Mayhorn, 2008).
-Unfortunately, however, seemingly official sounding, but illegitimate, organizations can fool people into believing the conveyed information is credible and checked for accuracy (Wogalter and Mayhorn, 2006a).
+The source can be a person or an organization (e.g., company or government).
+Research shows that differences in the perceived characteristics of the source can influence people's beliefs about the credibility and relevance of the warning (Wogalter, Kalsher, et al., 1999).
+Information from a reliable, expert source (e.g., the Surgeon General, the U.S. Food and Drug Administration (FDA)) is given greater credibility, particularly when the expertise is relevant (e.g., the American Medical Association for a health-related warning) (Wogalter,, Kalsher, et al., 1999).
+Indeed, Internet users are more likely to believe facts from websites that have domain suffixes such as .edu and .gov than .com as the former tend to be reserved for educational- or governmental-related sources as opposed to for-profit companies (Wogalter & Mayhorn, 2008).
+Unfortunately, however, seemingly official sounding, but illegitimate, organizations can fool people into believing the conveyed information is credible and checked for accuracy (Wogalter & Mayhorn, 2006a).
 As will be discussed in detail later, a warning attributed to an expert source may aid in changing erroneous beliefs and attitudes to more accurate ones.
-For example, warning content on the CoVid-19 pandemic given by experts in infectious diseases like Anthony Fauci, MD (U.S. National Institutes of Health) are considered trustworthy and are considered more credible than messages from persons with less or no expertise on the topic.
-The source of should be considered by a number of perspectives.
+For example, warning content on the Covid-19 pandemic given by experts in infectious diseases like Anthony Fauci, MD (U.S. National Institutes of Health) is considered trustworthy and is considered more credible than messages from persons with less or no expertise on the topic.
+The source should be considered by using a number of perspectives.